Learn how to heat map your productivity! Download the Productivity Heat Map in the Content Library of our free Mighty

 Productive capacity is different from what you’re actually producing.
 The way I think about it is that it’s the amount of productivity that you’re capable of in a given amount of time.
 Of course, many different things affect your ability to be productive, so there’s frequently a bit of difference between productive capacity and productivity.

 Red: This is where productive capacity is the highest.
 All systems are operational and ready for the captain to give the signal to go to warp speed.
 This is where I get all of my creative heavy lifting done.
 I call this level the “nova” stage (from “supernova”) because it’s really hot and intense, and it’s also something quick to say to my wife so that she knows what’s going on with me (I get really, really frustrated by dealing with non-urgent issues during novas, since I am acutely aware of what else I could be doing).

 Orange: This level of productive capacity is the waystation between creative awesomeness and merely puttering along.
-A lot of work can get done here, but you’ll be somewhat aware that you’re working.
+A lot of work can get done here, but you’ll only be somewhat aware that you’re working.

 Yellow: This level of capacity is the idle status.
 Some productive work can be done, but it’s not going to be the high-level, lose-track-of-time type of productivity.

 Green: At this level, I’m spending more energy trying to keep working than actually doing the work itself.
 Creativity, motivation, or focus is pretty much gone.

 Gray: Hopefully I’m asleep at this level.
 Unfortunately, all too often I’m still trying to get something done or can’t sleep because some idea is teasing me.

 There’s a good deal of usefulness in thinking about your day in this way.
 For me, it helps answer the following questions:

 1. Why do I have more productive capacity at some times than others?

 A lot of the same reasons explain why I’m not good for a whole lot after 1600 (4 pm).
 If it’s been a good, productive day, I’ve burned myself out by that point.

 2. How can I move from one level to the next?